Alt Text Here Alt Text Here

 Shop Cycling Jerseys here

 Winter layers - In winter, trail pants with a tapered leg, so you don’t catch them in the chain, are a must.
 A good pant will have a reinforced seat and room for knee pads.
 Look for easy to clean and abrasion resistant fabrics (like Polyamide), good ventilation, and zip-close pockets.
 A lightweight and breathable shell jacket with a pull tight hem and adjustable cuffs is also highly recommended.
-Ensureit will pack down to fit into your pack.
-If the hood fits over your helmet that’s a bonus.
+Ensure it will pack down to fit into your pack.

 Shop Cycling Jackets here